socialplanning/opencore/nui/member/README.txt

     >>> view.portal_status_message
     [u'You have to enter the new password twice']

-    Set all the required fields, but the old password is wrong, and the passwords don't match
+    Set all the required fields
+    and the passwords don't match
     >>> request['password2'] = 'bar'
     >>> view.change_password()